 Vicki Sloan is Nomad’s Global Marketing and Event Manager, based in the Newcastle head office.
 Vicki joined the company in June 2018, coming from a technology background.
-She has over 10 years' experience in marketing and events planning and has worked in private and public sectors.
+She has over 10 years' experience in marketing and events.

 (Tuesday, 3 April 2012) Passengers on the picturesque Esk Valley are getting more accurate travel information as Northern Rail trials GPS vehicle tracking capabilities on its trains.

 The Esk Valley line (Middlesbrough to Whitby) is typical of many rural routes on Northern’s vast 1,675-mile network.
 Providing accurate train running information can be difficult because the signalling on these routes often does not have the technology to automatically report a train’s location.
 Northern, like other operators of rural branch lines, often doesn’t know where its trains are.

 The problem is that signalling equipment is expensive to replace, so Northern is trialling GPS as a lower cost alternative for tracking its trains.
 If the trial is successful, this solution has the potential to be used on many routes across the UK rail network.

 The GPS tracking equipment has been supplied by Newcastle-based Nomad Digital, which has supplied train-to-shore data connectivity solutions to train operators in Europe and North America.
 In the UK, the company has helped East Midlands Trains to deliver on-board WiFi to its passengers and Southeastern to remotely monitor systems on its Networker rolling stock.